aturon/ChemistrySet/notes/firehose.markdown

 is problematic: the choice to block on `sDeq` depends on the outcome of a previous reagent, `nbq.deq`, which is subject to change.

+Also, the combination of biased choice, messages, and guards could create substantial difficultly: the linearization point for overcoming the bias could require examining data of arbitrary complexity.
+This is not a problem in general for reagents, because the standard blocking code will first enqueue an appropriate message, and then double-check (just once).
+This is, in effect, a visible read!

 ## 6/28/2011